kaiamann/TimeClock/README.md

 Upon ending the session, you will be asked to enter some keywords about what you did.
 In case the devil possesses you and you start working on a weekend or a holiday, the session will automatically be moved to the next working day.

+By adding the `-s`,`--switch` option you can change subject.
+This will end the current session and immediately start a new one.

 ## Summaries:
 Using the `summary` subcommand you can get a summary about yur working hours: